 As the 1943 steel pennies circulated, the zinc coating started to turn dark gray and almost black.
 If it was in circulation long enough, the zinc coating completely wore off, and the steel underneath would start to show through.
-When exposed to moisture the penny would start to rust.
-To "revive" some of the original beauty, some unscrupulous coin dealer's started to re-plate the steel pennies with a fresh coating of zinc.
-These are considered damage coins and carry little to no value.
+When exposed to moisture, the penny would begin to rust.
+To "revive" some of the original beauty, some unscrupulous coin dealer's started to re-plate the steel pennies with a fresh zinc coating.
+Although these pennies show a brilliant shine, they are considered damaged coins and carry little to no value.

 The Rare 1943 Penny

-What to Do If You Think You Have the Rare 1943 Lincoln Penny
+What to Do If You Think You Have One

-If you have performed the test is described above, and you truly believe your 1943 Lincoln penny is the rare copper variety, you need to have it authenticated by a professional.
-Ultimately, you need to send it to a third party grading service to have it authenticated and encapsulated.
+If you have performed the test linked above, and you truly believe your 1943 Lincoln penny is the rare copper variety, you need to have it authenticated by a professional.
+Ultimately, you need to send it to a third-party grading service to have it authenticated and encapsulated.
 Unfortunately, this can cost between thirty dollars and fifty dollars to have your coin authenticated.

 Before you waste your money sending your coin to a third-party grading service only to have it come back as an altered or counterfeit coin, here's a few things you should do: